christinahedges/gaiaoffline/README.md

   </tbody>
 </table>

+Note that the `Gaia` object sets up a context for us.
+This is to ensure that the connection to the database is opened and closed properly.

 You can add a magnitude limit to your conesearch using the following code.
 This will execute larger searches faster by applying the magnitude limit first.

 ```python